cassidymcs/csc642-myindividual-project/README.md

 It proved to be difficult to fetch data from mysql database on the ios app, I kept getting Network Request Failed and after researching a whole bunch, found that ios applications require https requests which I was not able to gfigure out how to create certificates for using mysqlworkbench.

 Either way you can see in MyBookShelfScreen.js I have implemented fetch calls as well as in form.js I handle collecting the data that is entered by the user.
-I am hoping for as much credit as I can earn.
-Thanks.

 Cassidy McSkimming